-Certificate of Higher Education in Built Environment Studies Diploma of Higher Education in Construction Management BSc Construction Management BSc (Hons) Construction Management В Intellectual skills: B1 Identify the aims and objectives of research and demonstrate the ability to collect, organise and critically evaluate data.
-Apply research and demonstrate the ability to collect, organise and critically evaluate data.
-Appraise the aims and objectives of different research methodologies and demonstrate the ability to collect, organise and critically evaluate data.
-B2 Present in a professional, concise and accurate fashion findings from research and practical investigations. В3 Identify own learning needs and undertake personal development, evaluating achievements against targets.
+Certificate of Higher Diploma of Higher Education in BSc Real Estate BSc Hon Real Estate Education in Built Real Estate Environment Studies B Intell ectual skills: B1 Identify tools and techniques associated with researching information.
+Identify the aims and objectives of applied research and demonstrate the ability to collect, organise and analyse data.
+Identify the aims and objectives of applied research and demonstrate the ability to collect, organise, present and critically evaluate data.
+Identify the aims and objectives of applied research and demonstrate the ability to collect, organise, present and critically evaluate data.
+B2 Present in a professional, concise and accurate fashion findings from research and practical investigations. В3 Review and identify own learning needs and undertake personal development.
 Review and identify own learning needs and undertake personal development, evaluating achievements against targets.
-Critically review and identify own learning needs and undertake personal development, evaluating achievements against targets.
-Critically review and identify own learning needs and undertake personal development, evaluating achievements against targets.
-B4 Discuss social, political and cultural issues and implications of innovative developments in the general field of the Built Environment.
-Evaluate social, political and cultural issues and implications of innovative developments in the general field of the Built Environment.
-Critically evaluate social, political and cultural issues and implications of innovative developments in the general field of the Built Environment.
-Critically evaluate social, political and cultural issues and implications of innovative developments in the general field of the Built Environment. С Subject skills.
-C1 Select appropriate construction technologies for Sustainable Development of the Built Environment Select and apply appropriate construction technologies for Sustainable Development of the Built Environment Appraise, select and apply appropriate construction technologies for Sustainable Development of the Built Environment Critically appraise, select and apply appropriate construction technologies for Sustainable Development of the Built Environment C2 Select and justify appropriate contractual documentation for a variety of developments.
-Utilise and evaluate appropriate contractual documentation for a variety of developments.
-Appraise and utilise appropriate contractual documentation for a variety of developments.
-C3 Work effectively in teams through appropriate interpersonal relationships utilising group dynamics to agree and assess goals, plans, reviews and progress.
-Work effectively in teams through appropriate interpersonal relationships utilising group dynamics to agree and assess goals, plans, reviews and progress.
-C 4 Describe professional ethics and values together with the duty of care and corporate responsibility.
-Demonstrate awareness of professional ethics and values together with the duty of care and corporate responsibility.
-Have a critical awareness of professional ethics and values together with the duty of care and corporate responsibility.
-Have a critical awareness of professional ethics and values together with the duty of care and corporate responsibility.
-C5 Evaluate risk and apply to health and safety and welfare procedures as well as potential development scenarios Evaluate risk and apply to health and safety and welfare procedures as well as potential development scenarios
+Critically Review and identify own learning needs and undertake personal development, evaluating achievements against targets.
+Critically Review and identify own learning needs and undertake personal development, evaluating achievements against targets.
+B4 Describe the social, political and cultural issues and implications of innovative developments in the general field of the Built Environment Evaluate social, political and cultural issues and implications of innovative developments in the general field of the Built Environment Critically evaluate social, political and cultural issues and implications of innovative developments in the general field of the Built Environment Critically evaluate social, political and cultural issues and implications of innovative developments in the general field of the Built Environment

+C Subje ect skills.
+C1 Select and use a range of appropriate written, oral and presentational skills.
+Select and use effectively a range of appropriate written, oral and presentational skills.
+Select and use effectively a range of appropriate written, oral and presentational skills.
+Select and use effectively a range of appropriate written, oral and presentational skills.
+C2 Select and apply numerical skills and IT applications.
+Select and apply effectively numerical skills and IT applications.
+Select and apply effectively numerical skills and IT applications.
+Select and apply effectively numerical skills and IT applications. С3 Work in teams through appropriate interpersonal relationships.
+Work effectively in teams through appropriate interpersonal relationships.
+Work effectively in teams through appropriate interpersonal relationships.
+Utilise group dynamics to agree and assess goals, plans, reviews and progress.
+Work effectively in teams through appropriate interpersonal relationships.
+Utilise group dynamics to agree and assess goals, plans, reviews and progress.
+C 4 Have awareness of professional ethics and values together with the duty of care and corporate responsibility Have an awareness of professional ethics and values together with the duty of care and corporate responsibility and apply these to particular situations.
+Have a critical awareness of professional ethics and values together with the duty of care and corporate responsibility and apply these to particular situations Have a critical awareness of professional ethics and values together with the duty of care and corporate responsibility apply these to particular situations C5 Demonstrate and awareness of risk in relation to health safety and welfare procedures.
+Recognise concepts of risk in relation to finance and health and safety.
+Critically Evaluate risk in relation to finance and health and safety Critically Evaluate risk, in relation to finance and health and safety